balajigudala/my_-git/README.md

                                                                                 git revert HEAD~3...HEAD --> to modify the last three commits git reset --hard HEAD~                                                      --> to delete the last commits

 git stash                                                                   --> if you modified the pulled repo and don't won't                                                                                    the files in working repo and not to commit it
-                                                                                then we push this files to stack(a secret storage). git stash list --> shows the files in stack. git stash apply --> to add files to the working directory from stack.
+                                                                                then we push this files to stack(a secret storage). git stash list --> shows the files in stack. git stash show --> givws us the no.{n} of stashes. git stash apply --> to add files to the working                                                                                    directory from stack. git stash pop --> apply the removed changes by                                                                                     "git stash". git stash apply stash{n} --> apply the nth stash.